deavid/lprfl/src/001A_first_language.md

 ----
 [^1]: As usual, there are several companies trying to make Python faster.
 Some efforts are going through "compiling" typed python code with great speedups.
-There's also pypy.
+There's also PyPy.
 But the community at this point does not want a "typed Python" so I don't see the performance being fixed in the near future.

 [^2]: I've seen someone write a full Java application for several days, trying